jparasha/redux-starter/README.md

 ### Getting Started ( _Currently under development_)

+This app gives small Idea about redux state.
 There are two methods for getting started with this repo.

 #### Familiar with Git?